motdotla/writings/articles/notions.md

 From my niece - "app that makes you great selfies.
 People would pay like $20 for that app".
 Could use studies of [facial symmetry](http://en.wikipedia.org/wiki/Facial_symmetry) combined with slightly adjusting minor points along the face to adjust your face to a more symetrical you.
 Automatic photoshop effectively.

 Load enviroment variables into shell via .yaml and .env variables (via @nquinlan)

+Anki as a service.
+Web API so you can anki-ize your product/emails/etc. Idea made while hanging out in Chicago with @heitortsergent.